yuyi13/ubESTARFM/README.md

 If you are interested in having a comprehensive assessment of ubESTARFM, please refer to the dataset published in the [CSIRO Data Access Portal](https://doi.org/10.25919/b77m-8n31), which contains the full set of data (12 OzFlux sites across Australia for the period of 2013-2021) used in our RSE paper.

 The published link of this code is at [Zenodo](https://doi.org/10.5281/zenodo.8017282).
-You can also find an archived version at [ResearchGate](https://www.researchgate.net/publication/371376456_Unbiased_ESTARFM_ubESTARFM).
+You can also find a lite version at [ResearchGate](https://www.researchgate.net/publication/371376456_Unbiased_ESTARFM_ubESTARFM).

 ## To cite ubESTARFM